leo922oel/AI_Pet/README.md

 python train.py
 ```
 #### quick test
-Currently, The model is sklearn framework "MLPclassifier"
+- Currently, The model is the building cnn.
+- The path way of the test file can modify in the predict.py : audio_path = "{file path}"
+- each time predicts a data only.
 ```python
 python predict.py
 ```